ahundt/homebrew-robotics/README.md

 brew tap ahundt/robotics
 ```

 The basic setup is done!
-You may want to install some useful applications:
+You may want to install some useful applications as well:

 ```
 # caskroom is for installing full applications